pvm14/sparks/fuse-webinars/cxf-webinars/README.txt

 	features:addUrl mvn:com.fusesource/customer-features/1.0.0/xml

 Now do 'features:list | grep customer'.
 You should see the relevant features listed.
 Pick the feature you're interested in, and install it using 'features:install'.
-For example, you can do

-	features:install customer-ws-secure

-To uninstall a feature, you can just do

-	features:uninstall <feature-name>

-To install the camel-cxf demos into Fuse ESB, you need to make make sure you have installed the 'camel-cxf' feature.
-Also, you need to install the 'camel-velocity' feature for the payload and provider examples.
-When you have this done, you can install the relevant features.

 Installing the customer-ws-secure web service.
 ----------------------------------------------